ericproffitt/TopicModelsVB.jl/README.md

 578. The metabolic world of Escherichia coli is not small
 ```

-We can also take a more holistic and informal approach to evaluating model quality.
+We can also take a more holistic approach to evaluating model quality.

 Since large heterogenous libraries make the qualitative assessment of recommendations difficult, let's search for a user with a modestly sized relatively focused library:

 ```julia
 showlibs(model, 1741)
 ```